kyrafld/azure-resume/README.md

 - Frontend folder contains the website.
 - Updated resume details to represent me.
 - main.js contaisn the vistor counter code.

+// add some screenshots of my process through the code keep a log of everything I do